marl2en/wittypi4python/README.md

 # Install:
-Follow the installation tutorial described by UUGEAR.
+- Follow the installation tutorial described by UUGEAR.
-You should be able to access wittypi with the bash scripts at /home/pi/wittypi Copy files __init__.py to your wittypi folder at RPi.
+- You should be able to access wittypi with the bash scripts at /home/pi/wittypi
+- Copy  "__init__.py" to your wittypi folder at RPi.

 # How to use:
-python3
+- python3

-Add wittypi folder to PYTHONPATH in this way: import sys sys.path.append(os.path.join("/home/pi/wittypi")) from wittypi import *
+- Add wittypi folder to PYTHONPATH in this way:
+- import sys
+- sys.path.append(os.path.join("/home/pi/wittypi"))
+- from wittypi import *

 # Examples:

-input_voltage = get_input_voltage()
+- input_voltage = get_input_voltage()

 Have a nice day.